jimablue/coding-experiments/problems.md

 > go through the list again and find out when left sub-list sum equal to right sub-list sum
 > runtime: O(n)

+better solution:
+calculate sum of list and go through the list with a left sum